-Garber has had a powerful relationship with ASP for almost 25 years!
+Garber has had a powerful relationship with ASP for 25 years!
 Yearly work teams of students and adults travel each summer for the life changing experience offered by ASP.
 Students learn new building skills, build relationships with other students, and serve the families in Appalachia with an unconditional and humbling love.
 Our annual budget assists with sending an average of 45 people each year;

 our facility provides training space, and our vehicles provide part of the needed transportation to ASP sites.

 If you would like to know more about ASP or explore some area of involvement, please contact Lara Lee Waters at GarberASP@gmail.com